-Slow Cooked Chicken Cacciatore, with chicken falling off the bone in a rich and rustic sauce is simple Italian comfort food at its best.
+The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

 Cacciatore means hunter in Italian, and alla cacciatora translates to a ‘hunter-style’ meal with chicken (or rabbit), onions, tomatoes, herbs, vegetables, and usually wine or vinegar.
-This is one of those recipes I found years ago in an old, tattered Italian cookbook, and every time I’d remake it through the years, I’d change something or adjust the cooking, which eventually brought me to this recipe.
-One I love and make time and time again.
+This is one of those recipes I found years ago in an old, tattered Italian cookbook.
+Every time I’d remake it through the years, I’d adjust something in it to eventually reach a cacciatore recipe so perfect, it’s one recipe your entire family will look forward too!

-Keep it low carb and serve over cauliflower rice or vegetables.
-OR carb load it with pasta or rice!
 If there are any leftovers, the flavours are even better the next day!
-Or you can freeze it for another night.
+Or you can freeze it for up to three months in meal prep containers for a ready-made-meal when you need it!

 REMEMBER TO SUBSCRIBE TO CAFE DELITES NEWSLETTER FOR FREE AND RECEIVE FRESH RECIPE NOTIFICATIONS DELIVERED INTO YOUR INBOX!